-"It is part of the task and privilege of EHRA to foster scientific discussion, create standards for education and training and offer help wherever necessary to harmonize treatment and access to the treatment of arrhythmias within its hemisphere."
+It is part of the task and privilege of EHRA to foster scientific discussion, create standards for education and training and offer help wherever necessary to harmonize treatment and access to the treatment of arrhythmias within its hemisphere.

 Throughout the years the White Book has become a reference for those seeking information about electrophysiological procedures and implantation of cardiac implantable electronic devices (CIEDs) in Europe.
-No other publication provides such a comprehensive collection of data from 50 of the 56 member countries of the European Society of Cardiology (ESC).
-Moreover, the EHRA White Book contains valuable updated information about country demographics, key national healthcare and educational information, and reports about possible obstacles to ESC Guidelines implementation in each country.
+No other publication provides such a comprehensive collection of data from 53 of the 56 member countries of the European Society of Cardiology (ESC).

-Download the EHRA White Book 2016
+Download the EHRA White Book 10th Edition Download the EHRA White Book EP Supplement

 To all of them goes our deepest gratitude and appreciation.

-EHRA White Book was made possible with the aid of an unrestricted educational grant from BIOTRONIK SE & Co.
+EHRA White Book was made possible with the aid of an educational grant from BIOTRONIK SE & Co.
 KG

-© 2017 European Society of Cardiology.
+© 2018 European Society of Cardiology.
 All rights reserved